 Increased Use of Digital Tools

 Modern technology has made conversions easier than ever.
-Online conversion tools and mobile apps allow for quick and accurate conversions with just a few taps.
+Still, online conversion tools and mobile apps allow for quick and accurate conversions with just a few taps.
 These tools often include advanced features, such as the ability to convert multiple values simultaneously or to convert between a wide range of units beyond just centimeters and inches.

 Growing Adoption of the Metric System